golang/vuln/README.md

 Some of these packages can probably be coalesced, but for now are easier to work on in a more segmented fashion.

-- `osv` provides a package for generating OSV-style JSON vulnerability entries from a `report.Report`
-- `client` contains a client for accessing HTTP/fs based vulnerability databases, as well as a minimal caching implementation
-- `cmd/dbdiff` provides a tool for comparing two different versions of the vulnerability database
-- `cmd/gendb` provides a tool for converting YAML reports into JSON database
-- `cmd/linter` provides a tool for linting individual reports
-- `cmd/report2cve` provides a tool for converting YAML reports into JSON CVEs

 ## License

 Unless otherwise noted, the Go source files are distributed under